Filters

 “Coastline” is a general term for an area where land meets water.
 A shoreline, which is the exact place where water, tides and land all meet and interact, is part of a more extensive coastline.
 Shorelines and coastlines exist on any body of water, including oceans, rivers, lakes and ponds.
 Shorelines contain several different zones, each one easily affected by external intrusions, like dock and piling placement:

-• Offshore zone:ย The offshore zone is located below the water’s surface but not so deep that the ecosystem is inactive and not impacted by above-surface intrusions.
+- Offshore zone: The offshore zone is located below the water’s surface but not so deep that the ecosystem is inactive and not impacted by above-surface intrusions.

-• Nearshore zone:ย The nearshore zone includes the upper and lower shoreface, where rocks are deposited.
+- Nearshore zone: The nearshore zone includes the upper and lower shoreface, where rocks are deposited.
 The area is prone to wave movement.

-• Surf zone:ย The surf zone is the part of the coastline where the waves break.
+- Surf zone: The surf zone is the part of the coastline where the waves break.

-• Foreshore zone:ย The foreshore zone overlaps with the surf zone and is both wet and dry, depending on the time of day, tide and similar conditions.
+- Foreshore zone: The foreshore zone overlaps with the surf zone and is both wet and dry, depending on the time of day, tide and similar conditions.
 On an ocean shoreline, like at the beach, the foreshore zone is where the smooth sand is that you walk on in between waves.

 While all shorelines contain these natural zones, other conditions vary.
 Rocks, sand and wetlands are common types of shoreline environments found on public and private waterfront property.

-Rocky Shorelines
+Docks for Rocky Shorelines

 A rocky shoreline can contain large boulders, rocks, pebbles or a combination of the three.
 You’ll find them along lakes, oceans and rivers.
-Though these shorelines are usually very durable against natural erosion from waves and rain, vegetation is sparse โ€” avoid removing or damaging any existing plant life while installing your dock.ย Do not displace the rocks on the shoreline, or you risk leaving it exposed to the elements and causing faster deterioration.
+Though these shorelines are usually very durable against natural erosion from waves and rain, vegetation is sparse — avoid removing or damaging any existing plant life while installing your dock.
+Do not displace the rocks on the shoreline, or you risk leaving it exposed to the elements and causing faster deterioration.
 If rocky conditions extend beyond the shore and beneath the water, it may be impossible to secure pilings or pipes in the lake bed.
 In this case, a floating dock would be the best option since it allows you to bypass the rocks embedded below.

 The rocky shore also refers to a specific marine ecosystem that lives in the ocean’s intertidal zone.
-Most marine rocky shores are protected and are not permissibleย for building or dock installation because even small projects risk causing an adverse chain reaction on the rest of the ecosystem.
+Most marine rocky shores are protected and are not permissible for building or dock installation because even small projects risk causing an adverse chain reaction on the rest of the ecosystem.

 Sand Shorelines